What is being Gritty?

 What motivates people to practice for days on end?
 A sense of meaning or Purpose

-“What ripens passion is the conviction that your work matters,” Duckworth writes.
+“Passion is ripened with the conviction that you love your work and it matters to you,” Duckworth writes.

 A feeling of purpose is very important for Gritty people which make them keep working hard despite challenges.

 The belief that our dreams are within reach may be the most important piece of the puzzle.

 “Hope is not the last stage of grit.
 It defines every stage,” Duckworth writes.
 “They are always hopeful and positive, that’s what keeps them on the track.